Villa Foscari

-Villa Foscari is a patrician villa in Mira, near Venice, northern Italy, designed by the Italian Renaissance architect Andrea Palladio.
-It is also known as La Malcontenta ("The Discontented"), a nickname which—according to a legend—it received when the spouse of one of the Foscaris was locked up in the house because she allegedly didn't live up to her conjugal duty.
+Villa Foscari is a villa in Mira, near Venice, northern Italy, designed by the Italian Renaissance architect Andrea Palladio.
+The home was constructed by Palladio for two patrician brothers.
+It was built in the mid 1550s.
+It is also known as La Malcontenta ("The Discontented"), a nickname which—according to a legend—it received when the spouse of one of the Foscaris was locked up in the house because she allegedly did not live up to her conjugal duty.

 Architecture

-The villa was commissioned by the brothers Nicolò and Alvise (Luigi) Foscari, members of a patrician Venetian family that produced Francesco Foscari, one of Venice's most noted doges.
+The villa was commissioned by the brothers Nicolò and Alvise (Luigi) Foscari, members of a very famous patrician Venetian family.
+They are the descendants of Francesco Foscari, one of Venice's most controversial and longest reigning doges.
 It was built between 1558 and 1560.
-It is located beside the Brenta canal and is raised on a pedestal, which is characteristic of Palladio's villas; this pedestal is more massive than most of Palladio's villas (the base is 11 feet high, more than twice the height Palladio normally used) because it was not possible to construct a subterranean basement on the site.
+It is located beside the Brenta canal and is raised on a pedestal, which is characteristic of Palladio's villas.
+This pedestal is more massive than most of Palladio's villas.
+The base is 11 feet (3.4 m) high, more than twice the height Palladio normally used, because it was not possible to construct a subterranean basement on the site.

-The villa lacks the agricultural buildings which were an integral part of some of the other Palladian villas.
-It was used for official receptions, such as that given for Henry III of France in 1574.
-It has been proposed that the Villa was the home of Portia called Belmont in The Merchant of Venice.
+Villa Foscari lacks the agricultural buildings which were an integral part of some of the other Palladian villas.
+Foscari was as much of a suburban residence as it was a farmhouse.
+Palladio knew that his patrons were very wealthy, high status men.
+Thus, this villa catered more towards hosting than others Palladio designed.
+Visitors would ascend a ceremonial pathway to the portico, where their host would be waiting.
+The villa was, indeed, used for official receptions.
+The most notable was for Henry III of France in 1574.
+The house is, indeed, quite famous.
+It has been proposed that the villa was the home of Portia called Belmont in The Merchant of Venice.

-Villa Foscari's thermal windows inspired the ones used on the facade of Villa Toeplitz (Varese) in Varese.
+Foscari's façade is in usual style of Palladio, and contains three stories with heavy symmetry.
+It also features many Roman elements such as a portico, large columns, a triangular pediment, and an emphasis on verticality.
+The façade is largely thought to by inspired by a temple on the Clitumno river.
+Strong, bright windows seem to pierce through the stone walls.
+These thermal windows inspired the ones used on the façade of Villa Toeplitz, another famous Italian home.

+Villa Foscari did not always stand alone on the property.
+Throughout the years, there have been many additions to the home.
+More porticoes were added at the end of the seventeenth century.
+These porticoes bore the weight of second floor patios.
+In the eighteenth century, both a guest home and a chapel were added; however, in the 1810s the home was sold.
+The buyers proceeded to dismantle these additions and sell the scraps.
+This resulted in the once again secluded villa that exists today.